OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Shape.AutoShapeType.md

 ```

+> [!NOTE]
- **Note**  When you change the type of a shape, the shape retains its size, color, and other attributes.
+> When you change the type of a shape, the shape retains its size, color, and other attributes.

 ## See also